 Ignite a lifelong love for reading in someone small

-The country’s first and longest-running literary festival just for children, Shrewsbury Bookfest has been bringing well-loved authors and illustrators to Shropshire each May since 1999.
+The country’s first and longest-running literary festival just for children, Shropshire Bookfest has been bringing well-loved authors and illustrators to Shropshire each May since 1999.
 With Jacqueline Wilson as president and Michael Morpurgo as patron, the festival never fails to meet its aim of ‘enthusing, engaging and entertaining children through literature and live arts’.

 Explore the Blue Remembered Hills with old and new friends